chrismytton/shoreman/README.md

 ```

 This puts the documentation in a `docs/` directory.
 You'll then need to manually
-copy the contents of that directory over to the `gh-pages` branch to publish it
+copy the contents of that directory over to the `gh-pages` branch and run
-to GitHub Pages.
+`mv shoreman.html index.html` in order to publish it to GitHub Pages.

 ## Projects using shoreman